openstack/api-site/firstapp/source/getting_started.rst

         :start-after: step-13
         :end-before: step-14

-    This will get an ip address that you can assign to your instance
+    This gets an IP address that you can assign to your instance:
-    with:

     .. literalinclude:: ../samples/fog/getting_started.rb
         :language: ruby